 HR 409 Industrial Relations and Collective Bargaining 3 credits.
-The various factors including legislation involved in the negotiation of a contract between employers and employees; the aspects of the administration and interpretation of the contract analyzed through actual contracts and cases involving portions of the contract, appropriate legislation, and administrative rulings.
-Prerequisite: ADM 201.
-Every Fall, day.
-Every Spring, evening.
+The various factors, including legislation, involved in the negotiation of a contract between employers and employees; the aspects of the administration and interpretation of the contract analyzed through actual contracts and cases involving portions of the contract, appropriate legislation, and administrative rulings.
+Prerequisite: HR 201.
+Fall 1994.
+Evening.

-HR 461 Human Resource Laboratory 3 credits.
+HR 410 Compensation 3 credits.